-1. High School Diploma with a minimum mark of 50% in ELA 30-1 or ELA 30-2
+1. High School Diploma with a minimum mark of 50% in ELA 30-1 or FI A 30-2

 You must be 19 years of age or older, out of high school at least one full year before the program starts, and have a minimum mark of 50% in ELA 30-1 or ELA 30-2, or a minimum score at the 50th percentile on the English component of the College Board Placement Test (written on campus) or the Test of Adult Basic Education (written off campus) and a score of 2-3 on a writing sample.

-AND B) Other Requirements
+AND

-1. Audition: College music study assumes that an acceptable standard of proficiency in an instrumental or vocal area has already been acquired.
-You must declare a principal instrument (eg. guitar, voice, piano, etc.) when you apply and present a playing audition on this instrument.
+- 1. Audition: College music study assumes that an acceptable standard of proficiency in an instrumental or vocal area has already been acquired.
+You must declare a principal instrument (eg. guitar, voice, piano, etc.) when you apply and then present a performance audition on this instrument.
 You will continue to pursue lessons on this instrument during your time in the program.
-The audition consists of the following elements:

-a.
-A polished performance of two contrasting pieces of your choice that demonstrate your playing or singing abilities b.
-A demonstration of technical skills appropriate to your instrument (eg. vocalises for singers; scales, chords, arpeggios, long tones, tonguing, etc. as appropriate for pianists and other instrumentalists).

-c.
-Aural tests (eg. recognition of chord qualities and melodic intervals, clapback of rhythmic patterns).d.
-Playing or singing a short unfamiliar excerpt at sight.

-e.
-A brief interview to discuss your musical background, interests and goals.

-2. Theory placement test: This written test covers key signatures, major and minor scales, triads, intervals, meter and rhythm, and common musical terms.
-A score of 80% or greater is required.
-Students with Royal Conservatory Grade II Rudiments (or equivalent) are exempt.
+The audition consists of the following elements: - a.
+A polished performance of two contrasting pieces of your choice that demonstrate your playing or singing abilities - b.
+A demonstration of technical skills appropriate to your instrument (eg. scales, chords, arpeggios, long tones, tonguing, rudiments, etc. as appropriate to vour instrument). - c.
+Aural tests (eg. recognition of chord qualities and melodic intervals, clapback of rhythmic patterns). - d.
+Playing or singing a short unfamiliar excerpt at sight. - e.
+A brief interview to discuss your musical background, interests and goals. - 2.
+Theory placement test: This written test covers key signatures, major and minor scales, triads, intervals, meter and rhythm, clefs, cademces and common musical terms.
+A score of 75% or greater is required.
+Students with Royal Conservatory Advanced Rudiments (or equivalent) are exempt.
 Requests for exemption should be directed to the Test & Assessment Centre.

 Note: The audition requirements and the theory placement test are the same for both the Music Preparatory program and the Music Diploma program.
 The results of these will determine the appropriate program placement.

-Further guidelines regarding audition expectations and the theory placement test are at www.rdc.ab.ca/ performing_arts.
+For further guidelines regarding audition expectations and the theory placement test consult the Auditions page on our Music Department website.